Defenses to DUI Charges

 - driving on the wrong side of the road

-In the event your arresting officer cannot produce valid justification for pulling your vehicle over, your Columbus DUI lawyer can use this oversight in your defense strategy.
+In the event your arresting officer cannot produce valid justification for pulling your vehicle over, your Cincinnati DUI lawyer can use this oversight in your defense strategy.

 The officer does not have to prove the “driving” aspect of a DUI, as some people may wrongly assume.
 In fact, “driving” under the influence is not even an accurate term for the offense.
 The state of Ohio only needs to prove that a citizen had “actual physical control” of the car while under the influence of alcohol or drugs.